AvenirHealth-org/spectrum-orderly/README.md

 2. Run the script `./scripts/configure_remote.R` to set up the remote location with the name "sharepoint"

 You can now push, pull and query from the remote.
 See [docs](https://mrc-ide.github.io/orderly2/articles/collaboration.html) for details of working with the remote.

+## Running via CI

+The fit task is run automatically every week via private repo [spectrum-orderly-runner](https://github.com/avenirhealth-org/spectrum-orderly-runner).
+You can also manually trigger the run.
+This will run the fit AIM task for all countries.